Cookie choices

 • Evidence packaging that connects the location clue to the likely profile context

-These signals exist to answer the two trust blockers that matter most on SEO landing pages: whether the workflow is real and whether it stays private.
+These signals answer the two trust questions that matter most: what this workflow does and whether it stays private.

 Multi-app